shivammchaudhary1/movie-app-clone/README.md

 ## Features
 - Landing page with a grid of popular movies
 - Search functionality to search for movies by name
-- Sorting functionality to sort movies by different criteria (e.g. release date, rating)
+- Sorting functionality to sort movies by different criteria (rating)
 - Utilizes debouncing for the search functionality for a smoother user experience
+- Login/Signup using Local Storage (functionality only)

 ## Deployment
 The app is deployed at https://hotstar-movie-app-clone.netlify.app/.
 You can access the app and experience the features mentioned above.